swee7zania/Diagnosis-of-Pulmonary-Lesions/main/2. Feature Extraction/2. Data Marker/Tag classification description.md

 - **Malignant**: `Highly Suspicious`, `Moderately Suspicious`
 - **Benign**: `Highly Unlikely`, `Moderately Unlikely`
 - **Indeterminate**: `Indeterminate` may be considered a case that requires further examination, and is usually excluded or handled separately.
+- In code, 1 for malignant and 0 for benign.